 Thanks for watching!

 NOTE: The Zoom H6 course I reference in this video is no longer available.
 I finally found a lapel mic that’s unidirectional.
 Its the JK MIC-J 055 Lapel Microphone and it’s so much better than other lapel mics I’ve found in this price range.
 I used it in this video so you could hear the audio quality for yourself.
 I didn’t do any post production on the audio other than loudness leveling.
 At the time of this recording, it runs $29 on Amazon.
-Here’s the link:
+Here’s my affiliate link to this mic: